 Curious to understand where UNHCR began all of its work i looked into the 1951 Geneva Refugee convention which set the stage for global refugee policy & legal rights.
 After the General Assembly called forth for the United Nations Conference to meet in Geneva to draft a convention regulating the legal status of refugees, provisions of the convention

-: i.e that no Contracting state shall expel or return "refouler" a refugee, against his/her will in any manner into a territory where he/she fears persecution.
+concerning the definition of the term refugee and the principle of non-refoulment were established: i.e that no Contracting state shall expel or return "refouler" a refugee, against his/her will in any manner into a territory where he/she fears persecution.

 - locally integrate refugees